spacetelescope/stpsf/docs/psf_grids.rst

 Using PSF Grids
 *****************

-WebbPSF includes functionality designed to work with the Photutils package to enable precise PSF-fitting photometry and astrometry.
-This makes use of the `GriddedPSFModel` class (available in Photutils > 0.6), which implements a version of the empirical or effective PSF ("ePSF") modeling framework pioneered by Jay Anderson, Ivan King, and collaborators.
+WebbPSF includes functionality designed to work with the `Photutils <https://photutils.readthedocs.io>`_ package to enable precise PSF-fitting photometry and astrometry.
+This makes use of the `GriddedPSFModel <>https://photutils.readthedocs.io/en/stable/api/photutils.psf.GriddedPSFModel.html`_ class, which implements a version of the empirical or effective PSF ("ePSF") modeling framework pioneered by Jay Anderson, Ivan King, and collaborators.
 This approach has been highly successful with HST and other space observatories, and we expect it will also be productive with JWST.
 In practice we will want to use ePSF models derived from real observations, but for now we can make them in simulation.

 The first step is to create a grid of fiducial PSFs spanning the instrument/detector of choice.
 This can be done using the :meth:`~webbpsf.JWInstrument.psf_grid` method